zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

 ## Prerequisites

 To run the notebooks locally it is recommended to create a fresh conda environment.
-Please feel to use the provided [YML file](workshop/zen_python.yml) (at your own risk) to create such an environment:
+Please feel free to use the provided [YML file](workshop/zen_python.yml) (at your own risk) to create such an environment:

     conda env create --file zen_python.yml